pepiamodeo/Brancatelli_et_al_2022/readme.md

 * Folder */R*.
 R scripts containing custom functions used for data loading and matrix constructions.
 They are called from the main scripts in the analyses folder (relative path indicated).

 * Folder */analyses*.
-R scripts for conucting the main analyses in the article.
+R scripts for conducting the main analyses in the article.
 They are supposed to be run within the Rproject environment (relative path indicated).

 * Folder */output*.
 Figures and table in pdf format.

-For a full description of the study, data, experimental design, analyses and conclusions please see the published article Brancatelli *et al* 2022 in DOI.
+For a full description of the study, data, experimental design, analyses and conclusions please see the published article Brancatelli *et al* 2022 in Ecological Modelling.